 3. The Blue Lagoon is kind of lame – I’m going to discuss this in a separate post, but I really don’t understand what all the hype over the Blue Lagoon is about.
 It’s not even really a naturally occurring phenomenon, it’s a result of the power plant next door.
 Ignore the power plant for a second, and instead let’s focus on the massive publicity machine that lies behind the Blue Lagoon.
 Tourism officials have catapulted the spa into an internationally recognized attraction to the point that any self-respecting tourist feels like a loser if they skip it.
 More people visit the Blue Lagoon each year than actually live in Iceland.
 It’s a fact, use it as you will.
 Other than the fact that the water is blue, which it is, it’s a geothermal spa, not unlike those found in many other places around the world including Canada, the US, Jordan, New Zealand, etc. But people seem to enjoy it, so who am I to judge?
 (I have since updated my opinion in this post about the Blue Lagoon)

 4. Big-Small Town – I don’t think I fully appreciated just how small Iceland’s population is and what the effect of that has upon the travel experience.
 The entire country has around 317,000 inhabitants.
 That’s about the size of St. Louis, Missouri.
 Reykjavik and surrounding suburbs account for 200,000 of that number, leaving a lonely 100,000 hardy souls strewn about the land of fire and ice.
 So instead of a colossal capital city, Reykjavik has the size and feel of a small town; or at least not a very big town.
 But it’s more than size, it’s the mentality of Reykjavik that’s so endearing.
 I never once saw a cop the entire time I was there.
 Or security.
 Or anything bad happen to anyone.
 There’s practically no crime, the entire country currently has 150 prisoners.
 150?!
-The parliament, prime minister’s house, president’s house all were essentially open with no obvous signs of security, not even a fence.
-Since I live in the heart of a police-state, being in Iceland wasn’t just nice, it was a vacation from distrust, paranoia and fear and I loved every second of it.
+The parliament, prime minister’s house, president’s house all were essentially open with no obvious signs of security, not even a fence.
+Being in Iceland wasn’t just nice, it was a vacation from distrust, paranoia and fear and I loved every second of it.